 5) Blogging isn’t worth your time

 It depends on how much you like to blog.
 It’s like watching TV.
 Some people think watching TV is useless because they feel like it doesn’t add any value to their life.
 Therefore, it’s not worth your time.
-Others watch TV because life can get stressful and it’s the time where it can take their mind off of real life.
+Others watch TV because life can get stressful and it’s the time when it can take their mind off of real life.
 It’s relaxing and entertaining.
 There’s no right or wrong but a difference in opinion.